DaneHarrison/Static-resume/README.md

 <br>

 ### Hugo setup script
-18. Transition to VSCode

-19. Open up your project folder and location in the VSCode command line interface
+17. Open up your project folder in VSCode and its command line

-20. Run the command: hugo new site **name**, where **name represents the name you would like to give the resumes static site**.
+18. Run the command: hugo new site **name**, where **name** will later be given to the static site we are creating.

 ### Loading the Hugo-Resume theme
-21. Navigate to the themes folder in VSCodes command line
+19. Navigate to the themes folder in VSCodes command line

-22. Run the command: git clone url https://github.com/OGGampy/hugo-resume
+20. Run the command: git clone https://github.com/OGGampy/hugo-resume

-23. Create a new file at the top level of the project folder called .gitmodules
+21. Create a new file at the top level of the project folder called .gitmodules

-24. Paste the following code snippet inside of the newly created .gitmodules :
+22. Paste the following code snippet inside of the newly created .gitmodules:

 ```
    [submodule "path_to_submodule"]